Question from Edward G: Hello Rick. Love your site! I hope you can answer a question for me.

 You can indeed “undo” a System Restore in Windows 10.
 All you have to do is load the System Restore utility again and click Undo System Restore.

-All of the above being said, there’s a good chance that simply performing a System Restore won’t completely resolve your issue.
+However, that being said, there’s a good chance that simply performing a System Restore won’t completely resolve your issue.

 You didn’t provide any details about the game you downloaded, but if it was a free download it probably placed a bunch of malware on your machine that’s causing you to get all those pop-up windows.